 Besides the normal ‘folding in thirds’ method, you can roll up your blankets, or use this ‘Origami-style’ method.
 While the former way is convenient, this other technique can lessen unnecessary fold lines from showing up on the quilt or blanket with the standard style.

 To make your quilt more compact, follow the guide above to transform it into a ‘quillow’ – which is the concept of having a quilt folded into the size of a pillow.

 As comforters are thick, a more beneficial way to fold them is by using the Tuck-in.
 This ensures the comforter remains compact and less likely to explode open.
 Note that you shouldn’t roll or fold it too tightly, as the padding inside will get crushed.

-For example, get a bed with a frame with roll-out storage drawers.
-Alternatively, buy one that is elevated at least 35 cm above the floor, so you have essential height space to fit in any boxes or bags.
+Alternatively, if you’re on the hunt for a new bed frame, get ones with roll-out storage drawers.
+Otherwise, buy one that is elevated at least 35 cm above the floor, so you have essential height space to fit in any boxes or bags.

-One way you can further organize your closet, is to place your linens in baskets or storage bags, and label them for easy identification.
-This is ideal for a family, as there won’t be a hassle figuring our who owns a certain set.
+Further organize your closet by placing linens in baskets or storage bags, and label them for easy identification.
+This is ideal for a family, as there won’t be a hassle figuring out who owns a certain set.

 Try out the various folding methods and stick to the one you are most comfortable with.
 Especially with bigger families, it is always good to have a system for storing your bed linens to avoid any confusion.

 Which folding or storage tip was your favourite?
 Let us know in the comments!